Thanh Trì Bridge

 The Thanh Trì Bridge (Cầu Thanh Trì) (completed 2008) is a bridge across the Red River in Hanoi, Vietnam.
 It was one of the Millennial Anniversary of Hanoi commemorative projects along with the Vĩnh Tuy Bridge.

 At 3,084m it is one of the longest bridges in Asia.
-It is part of the Hanoi Third Ring Road, and is the largest prestressed concrete bridge in Vietnam.
+It is part of the North-South expressway, and is the largest prestressed concrete bridge in Vietnam.